GameHackFan/pssme/README.md

   - Fixed a bug that was causing the randomizer to get wrong values.
   - Minor bug fixes.
   - Minor changes.

-OBS: The randomizer might not be perfect, but it is pretty solid already.
-Maybe more changes will happen in the future.
-A 0.4 version with some improvements will soon be released.
+<br/><br/><br/>

+OBS: With the v0.4 update, the randomizer looks very solid now.
+Having extra colors for the sailors would be very interesting.
+Changing the way crystals are spent could also be a good feature to have.
+I have no idea how to do those things now, so maybe this editor will have more updates in the future.